It had its time of glory in the past. In ancient Greece, philosophy

 stated by logical positivists) and Popper's falsificationism (that

-was later widely taken as a reference of scientificity) has to be
+was later widely taken as a reference of scientificity) is a mistake.

 Once analyzed well, these are more or less two ways of